thetimmorland/sicp/README.md

         ((and (< b a) (< b c)) (sum-of-squares a c)) ; b is smallest (else (sum-of-squares a b))))                ; c is smallest
 ```

+## Exercise 1.4

+The procedure can be described as: Add b to a if b is greater than zero, otherwise subtract b from a.

+## Exercise 1.5

+An interpreter which uses applicative-order evaluation will run out of memory trying to expand `(p)`, while an interpreter which uses normal-order evaluation will never evaluate `(p)` since `(= x 0)` is `#t`.